ExtensityAI/symbolicai/README.md

 ### Stream expressions

-As we saw earlier, we can create contextual prompts to define the context and operations of our neural engine.
+As we saw earlier, we can create contextualized prompts to define the behavior of operations on our neural engine.
 However, this also takes away a lot of the available context size and since e.g. the GPT-3 Davinci context length is limited to 4097 tokens, this might quickly become a problem.
 Luckily, we can use the `Stream` processing expression.
-This expression opens up a data stream and performs chunks-based operations on the input stream.
+This expression opens up a data stream and performs chunk-based operations on the input stream.

 A Stream expression can easily be wrapped around other expressions.
 For example, the chunks can be processed with a `Sequence` expression, that allows multiple chained operations in sequential manner.
 Here is an example how to define such a Stream expression: